EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 ```

 There are[ plenty of other jQuery methods](https://api.jquery.com/category/manipulation/) available for manipulating the DOM, but for online experiments you'll only need a few.
-Here's an annotated list of the one I use most.
+Here's an annotated list of the ones I use most.

 ```js
 // Manipulate the DOM